 Do we get to decide how binding an ethical system is regardless of its objective grounds?
 I suggest we do except in one and only one case.
 God is the exception.
-As the greatest conceivable being and locus of moral value, mere created man does not get to decide if His divine commands are binding.
+As the greatest conceivable being, creator of all things, and locus of moral value, mere created-man does not get to decide if His divine commands are binding.
 As volitional creatures, we only get to decide if we are going to obey His commands or not.
 In all other ethical systems you have a degree of personal preference.
-Subjectivity is involved if it is human flourishing, self-interest, a green planet, or that which creates the most pleasure, happiness, profit, etc. There is no universal obligation to abide by these systems.
+Subjectivity is involved if it is human flourishing, self-interest, a green planet, or that which creates the most pleasure, happiness, profit, etc. There is no universally binding obligation to abide by these systems.
 If one system rejects the virtue of self-sacrifice based on the objective principle of man’s self-interest, why should I be obligated by this system and act selfishly?
 Some would say we have no choice but to abide by human self-interest, since we are human and therefore it is universally binding.
 But this only makes sense if man is the measure of all things.
 If a hyper-intelligent race of aliens were to come through our solar system and consume the entire human population like we consume cattle, would this be wrong?
 Who will adjudicate and on what objective basis?